thehereward/snapcup/docs/Firebase.md

 ## Installation

-To install the firebase cli and emulator you must have npm installed already and run:
+To install the firebase cli and emulator you must have npm installed alreadynpm run and run:

 ```bash
 sudo npm install -g firebase-tools
 ```

-To verify this has worked try running the `firebase` command in your terminal (you may to restart your terminal).
+To verify this has worked try running the `firebase` command in your terminal (you may need to restart your terminal).

 ## Enabling complex sorting and filtering on Firestore